itu-tid/lecture-notes/Lectures/7-Intro-to-React.md

 ## Components

-React is a component based UI library.
+React is a *component-based* UI library.

-Every UI element in React is a component or composed of nested components
+Every UI element in React is either a component or is composed of nested components.

 Components are
-- Reusable UI elements
+- reusable UI elements
-- Functions that return markup
+- functions that return markup
-- Nested all the way down
+- nested all the way down
-	- From small, e.g. buttons, to large, e.g. full web page or mobile screen
+	- From small, e.g. buttons, to large, e.g. full web page or mobile screens

+Conventions:
-Naming convention: components are named with capital letters
+- (naming) components are named with capital letters

-Modularization convention: unless they are very small and related, components should be defined in their own file.
-To import a component one can use [either default or named imports](https://react.dev/learn/importing-and-exporting-components).
+- (modularization): unless they are very small and related, components should be defined in their own files.
+- (modularization) To import a component one can use either *default* or *named* imports.

-[Example](https://react.dev/learn/your-first-component#defining-a-component) of a React component from Describing the UI > [Your First Component](https://react.dev/learn/your-first-component)
+[Example](https://react.dev/learn/your-first-component#defining-a-component) of a React component

 ## JSX